apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel says soldier executed, foreign hostages held at Gaza's Shifa hospital**
+**Qatar PM says only ‘minor’ challenges to Israel-Hamas captive deal**

-You can read more about it [here](https://www.reuters.com/world/middle-east/israel-says-55-metre-fortified-tunnel-found-under-gazas-shifa-hospital-2023-11-19/).
+You can read more about it [here](https://www.aljazeera.com/news/2023/11/20/qatar-pm-says-only-minor-challenges-to-israel-hamas-captive-deal).

 ## Requirements
 - Python 3.8